AbdouKKD/sba-308-/README.md

 What It Does

-The getLearnerData function dives deep into your course data, meticulously calculating adjusted scores based on submission timing and providing a clear overview of learners’ performance.
-With a focus on precision, it delivers detailed insights that help educators understand their students’ progress at a glance.
+The getLearnerData function dives deep into your course data,  calculating late scores based on submission date and providing an overview of learners’ performance.
+It delivers insights that help teachers understand their students’ progress at a glance.

    Input Validation: Ensures your data is clean and consistent by verifying that assignments belong to the correct course.
    Score Adjustment: Applies a thoughtful penalty for late submissions, maintaining fairness in evaluations.
    Average Calculation: Computes average scores as percentages, making it easy to assess overall learner performance.
-    Detailed Logging: Keeps you informed with comprehensive logs, perfect for debugging and understanding the processing flow.